dooboolab-community/react-native-iap/docs/docs/api-reference/methods/ios/clear-products-ios.md

 # `clearProductsIOS`

-Clear all products and subscriptions.
+Clear valid products.

+Remove all products which are validated by Apple server.

 ## Signature